-The camp can be arranged either at the plains right beside the tumbling river before Seema village or can be set at the village Osla which is a favourite site due to the development of home stays and camping sites for a small group.
+The camp can be arranged either at the plains right beside the tumbling river before Seema village or can be set at the village Osla which is a favorite site due to the development of homestays and camping sites for a small group.
 The GMVN guest house also encourages the luxury seekers who wish to have a cozy stay in the chilling hillocks.

-Trailing in the near by farms, clicking pictures on the banks of the river and just silently devouring the beauty of nature is what you can look forward to at this site.
-Trust me, that makes up a perfect evening as the sun sets the blanket of night studded with the sparking stars over the charismatic valley.
+Trailing in the nearby farms, clicking pictures on the banks of the river and just silently devouring the beauty of nature is what you can look forward to at this site.
+Trust me, that makes up a perfect evening as the sun sets the blanket of night studded with the sparkling stars over the charismatic valley.

 The Divine path to the Valley of Gods

 The next day morning, we were all set to witness the much-praised beauty of Valley of Gods – Har ki Doon.
 The warm sun-rays seemed to be wishing us luck.
 Crossing an age-old bridge after the Seema camp, a short arduous trail presents you with a panoramic view of Kaala Nag, Bandarpoonch, and Swargarohini peaks.
 It is a beautiful trail with every step moving towards the destination that is right in your front (And yet too far), while the dancing yellow flowers and teeny streams welcome you as the reward of your trekventure into the valley.